nikp123/xava/README.md

  (X11, Wayland (wlroots and xdg shell), Windows, SDL2).

 This program is not intended for scientific use.
 It's written to look responsive and aesthetic when used to visualize music.

 Getting started
 ---------------

-### Windows
+### Windows (deprecated)

-There should be an installer in the Releases page of this repository.
-Just download, install and run it.
-Non-release builds are unstable, so expect breakage.

-You can get them at the [Releases](https://github.com/nikp123/xava/releases) page (labeled as "Development build").
+NOTE: I have no interest in maintaining this anymore.
+Consider it broken.
+It proved too much of a hassle to maintain and keep working.

+You will have to compile this yourself.
+I suggest using MinGW, but your mileage may vary and it's likely that it's not going to work.
+I am done supporting Windows or Microsoft anything.

 The configuration file is located in ``%appdata%\xava\config.cfg``